Dyslexia Assessments in Calgary, AB

 Our Assessment Process:

-Feedback Session: Once the assessment is complete, we schedule a feedback meeting to review the findings and discuss next steps.
+Once the assessment is complete, we schedule a feedback meeting to review the findings and discuss next steps.
+You’ll also receive a comprehensive written report that you can use for support and treatment planning after the assessment.

-Personalized Recommendations: As part of the assessment process, we provide a detailed report including personalized strategies and recommendations to facilitate learning and reading skills.
+As part of the assessment process, we provide personalized strategies and recommendations to facilitate learning and reading skills.

 Dyslexia is not the only reading disorder that people may experience.
 For example, dysgraphia is a condition that affects writing and spelling ability.
 People with dysgraphia may have difficulty with fine motor skills, making it hard to form letters and write legibly.
 Some people may have difficulty with reading comprehension, even if they can read words accurately.
 This means they may have trouble understanding the meaning of what they are reading or remembering what they have read.